February 7, 2019

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Missouri.
-However, it may not include all exemptions.
+However, doesn't include all exemptions.
 Also, states often create qualification requirements for specific exemptions, and Missouri might have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or local bankruptcy attorney.
+Check the Missouri Revised Statutes or with a local bankruptcy lawyer.